esmil/voorhees/README.markdown

 The JSON document is deemed finished when the function returns an empty string, `nil` or something else not a string, or raises an error.
-Also the generator function musn't yield.
+Also the generator function mustn't yield.

 Errors